axmolengine/axmol/README.md

 * Use modern gl loader ```glad``` to instead glew
 * Add google angle renderer backend support
 * C++14 standard
-* IOS SDK 9.0 as minimal deplyment
+* IOS SDK 9.0 as minimal deployment
 * Use fast pugixml instead of tinyxml2
 * Using curl for transferring data with URL syntax
 * Use SAX parser for all plist file, remove apple platform spec for getValueMapFromFile stubs